CZ12: Plot

 JC promises Catherine that he will help her locate her great-great-grandfather's remains.
 The next day, they venture out in search of the Indestructible's treasures, located on a seemingly uninhabited island.
 JC instructs Coco and Catherine to stay behind while his team explore the island.
 Coco and Catherine however disobey JC's orders to look for the remains on their own.
 They get entangled among the vines, forcing JC to rescue them.
 While exhuming the great-great grandfather's remains, the group accidentally discovers the remains of the Indestructible, several more bronze heads and a large quantity of gold.
 As they prepare to leave with all the artifacts, the guards from the mansion confront them.
 In turn, the island's local inhabitants, a group of pirates, appear and promptly capture everyone.

 JC and his team fight their way through, escaping the island via a log set up with a pulley system, leaving the five guards with the pirates.
-On the yacht, Coco accidentally discovers the real motive of JC's ventures and confronts him, carrying approximately eight tonnes of gold sinks.
+On the yacht, Coco accidentally discovers the real motive of JC's ventures and confronts him.
+The log carrying approximately eight tonnes of gold sinks.
 Nevertheless, JC and his team still get rewarded for recovering some of the lost bronze heads.
 The group are enraged when they find out that the supposedly-missing Dragon head was already at the hands of MP Corp all along, thereby making it impossible to claim the large bonus.
 Coco and her fellow students' protests over the sale of the national treasures escalate quickly and capture worldwide attention.
 As Coco's students try to find out more about MP Corp, three of them, including Coco's younger brother, are captured.

 After Coco asks JC for help, JC contacts MP Corp on the availability of "The Roses" painting and is allowed into the secret premises.
 Having toured the entire factory where almost exact duplicates of the relics are made to be sold as real relics in auctions, JC deduces the location of the captives.
 He challenges a long time rival who happens to be there as well — unscrupulous treasure hunter, Vulture, to a fight but it ends in a stalemate.
 JC bargains with MP Corp to sell "The Roses" at a discounted price and secure the release of the three hostages.
 When MP Corp refuses, JC fights his way to the chamber.
 A furnace explodes due to a guard's baton rupturing one of the pipes, destroying most of the facility.
 JC then settles for the release of the three hostages in exchange for the painting and not paying damages done to the premises.